Trams in Brescia

+The Brescia tramway network (Rete tranviaria di Brescia) was part of the public transport network of Brescia, Italy.

-Trams in Brescia, date back to horsecars which were replaced by electric trams starting in 1904.
-The system became municipally owned in 1907.
-Starting in 1935, tram lines were gradually replaced by trolleybuses with the last tram line closing in 1949.
-In 2030, Brescia Mobilità, the local public transport company, is planning the reintroduction of trams, so that trams will once again be part of the public transport network of Brescia, Italy.
+It dates back to horsecars which were replaced by electric trams from 1907; in the same year it became municipally owned.
+From 1936, tramway were gradually replaced by trolleybuses with the last tram line closing in 1949.
+At 2026, Brescia Mobilità, the local public transport company, is building a new tramway that will connect Pendolina to the train station and to the local trade fair.

 History

 Horsecar era (1882–1909)

 From April 1881 to June 1882, four interurban lines opened in the province of Brescia: Brescia-Orzinuovi-Soncino, Brescia-Vobarno, Brescia-Gardone Val Trompia and Brescia-Montichiari-Castiglione delle Stiviere.

 A Belgian company, Tramways à vapeur de la province de Brescia (TPB) operated three of them: Brescia-Gardone Val Trompia, Brescia-Orzinuovi-Soncino and Brescia-Vobarno.
 The tramway station was located near the city railway station.
 The municipal administration asked the TPB to build a horsecar line to connect the railway and tram stations to Piazza Duomo, where the city's New and Old Cathedrals are located.
 Soon, operating difficulties caused TPB to request the closure of the line between Corso del Teatro (since 1904, Corso Zanardelli) and Piazza Duomo.
 The municipal administration agreed on condition that TPB would built an extension from Corso del Teatro to Porta Venezia.
 The extension opened on 14 November 1882.

 On 6 January 1883, the Porta Milano-Porta Venezia tram line was opened.
 At that time, the tram service consisted of two lines: